cclow/50sfit/_posts/2016-10-26-strength_training_for_health_and_longevity.md

   Strength training is found to raise HDL and lower LDL, control insulin and other inflammatory chemicals in our bodies.

 6. **Hemodynamics**, or blood flow:
-  Strength training enhances return of venous blood to the heart and blood flow into the heart muscles.
+  Strength training enhances the return of venous blood to the heart and blood flow into the heart muscles.
-  It stimulates formation of new blood vessels to supply nutrients to muscles, which in turn decreases blood pressure.
+  It stimulates the formation of new blood vessels to supply nutrients to muscles, which in turn decreases blood pressure.

 7. **Glucose Control**:
   Skeletal muscles are the biggest glucose / glycogen storage in the body.
-  Strength training enhances metabolism of glucose, and improves insulin sensitivity.
+  Strength training enhances the metabolism of glucose and improves insulin sensitivity.

 8. **Aerobic Capacity**:
   Strength training builds up aerobic capacity through providing the inputs to the mitochondria’s aerobic energy production.